f5devcentral/f5-automation-labs/docs/class1/labinfo/aws.rst

 The AWS lab environment restricts access based on your Source IP Address.
 We will use a website to determine your Source IP for use in the next Task.

 ..
-NOTE:: If you Source IP address changes you will lose access to your environment.
+NOTE:: If your Source IP address changes you will lose access to your environment.

 Perform the following steps to complete this task: